KelschLAB/TempNetViz/README.md

 ## Quickstart

 Your data should be stored in a single folder as **.csv files**, where each file represents the graph at a specific time point.
+An overview of the main usages and functionalities is given in [src/tempnetviz/examples.py](https://github.com/KelschLAB/TempNetViz/blob/main/src/tempnetviz/examples.py).
+If you do not want to code, follow the instructions below to run the GUI.

 Steps to get started: